somosphi/documentation-web/README.md

 ## Installation

-This is a Vue.js + React.js module available through the npm registry.
+This is a Vue.js + React.js frontend module for documentation-backend.

 ## Enviroment variables